Fields of Study: American Politics, International Relations

 Areas of Interest: Urban Politics, Race & Ethnicity, Immigration

-Kevin is a first-year Political Science PhD student specializing in International Relations at the University of Notre Dame where he is a recipient of the Dean’s Fellowship.
+Kevin is a second-year Political Science PhD student specializing in American Politics at the University of Notre Dame where he is a recipient of the Dean’s Fellowship.
 He has a BA from the University of Miami, where he majored in Anthropology, English (Creative Writing), and Political Science – graduating with honors in the latter two.

-Prior to coming to Notre Dame, Kevin worked as a research assistant investigating rebel group alliances, and later returned to his high school alma mater and taught classes in English, History, and Law.
+Prior to coming to Notre Dame, Kevin has worked as a grocery store clerk, a research assistant investigating rebel group alliances, a family and personal injury legal assistant, and a high school teacher with courses in Special Education, English, History, and Law.